bertiebertolo/Auto_BLASTp/README.md

 # **Cross-Species BLASTp Analysis**

 This repository contains the code to perform BLASTp analysis across multiple species for gene-specific datasets.
 The project automates querying each species against others using protein FASTA sequences, generating results in a CSV format for cross-species comparisons.
-Thisis designed to replace the manual use of the BLAST software, enabling faster and automated analyses for multiple genes.
+This is designed to replace the manual use of the BLAST software, enabling faster and automated analyses for multiple genes.

 ---